THIS IS CLIMATE CHANGE

 August 27 - October 26, 2019

 The Southeast Museum of Photography presents a fine-art photography show featuring breathtaking landscape photographs of the Pacific Coast Highway, fresh water springs of Central and Northern Florida, and the rugged natural landscapes of the expansive Texas plains.
-Kirk Crippens, Sharon Harper, and Benjamin Dimmit each present a portfolio of photographs that capture these locales of the American landscape.
+Kirk Crippens, Sharon Harper, and Benjamin Dimmitt each present a portfolio of photographs that capture these locales of the American landscape.
 This exhibition explores climate change not as a primary element of the composition, but as a now inescapable feature of landscape photography.

-Crippens most recent project, Going South—published by Schlitt in 2019—will debut at the Southeast Museum of Photography.
+Crippens most recent project, Going South—published by Schilt in 2019—will debut at the Southeast Museum of Photography.
 This portfolio of images was created in the days following the closure of California’s section of State Route 1 due to heavy mudslides.
 Crippens hiked into Big Sur--as all vehicle traffic was forbidden--and with his large format camera he began to document portions of the road and the surrounding wilderness free of human interaction.
 The results of his excursion are breathtakingly beautiful imagery, a very distinct light and tone, and an almost apocalyptic sense of loneliness.

 Professor of Visual and Environmental Studies at Harvard University refers to her most recent work as “geological surveys” with a focus on the aftermath.